 Located in the state of Texas, Grand Prairie is a moderately-sized city with a population of 185,631 inhabitants.
 More than a quarter of the residents of Grand Prairie identify themselves as Hispanic or Latino, and 36% of the population speak Spanish as their primary or secondary language.
-The median age of all Grand Prairie residents is 33, which is well below the national average.
-This is a good indication that this city could be ideal for young singles.
-Grand Prairie has a high percentage of people who are married with children when compared to the rest of the country.
-In total, more than 70% of the population is classified as married and 51% with kids under the age of 18, Grand Prairie could be considered a very suitable city for families.
+Grand Prairie could be a great place for young adults and students as the average age of 33 years old is below the nation’s average.
+If finding a family friendly city is important to you, look no further.
+With more than 70% of the population considered married and 51% with kids under the age of 18, Grand Prairie could be considered a very suitable city for families.

-Certain items on your wish list like shopping, restaurants, nightlife and proximity to public transportation are all important factors to search for.
+Certain items on your wish list like shopping, restaurants, nightlife, parks and proximity to public transportation are all important things to look for.
 Having said that, perhaps the most important metric to consider when contemplating a move to Grand Prairie is real estate affordability.
 Median real estate prices in Grand Prairie come in at $132,600, which is 7.1% lower than the Texas average.
 The home price to income ratio compares the median home prices to the median household income.
 In Grand Prairie, the home price to income ratio is 2.2, which is 15.4% lower than the Texas average.
-Purchasing your new home can come with many financial benefits, some of which are more lucrative than others.
-Perhaps the most notable benefit could be the appreciation of your new home.
-Home appreciation rates are a good way to generate tax-free equity on a long term basis.
-The year over year appreciation rates in Grand Prairie were 9.7%, and the 5 year appreciation rates came in at 9.9%.